iceonsun/rsock/README.md

 2. Client connects to all of server ports.
 3. For each of communications, client send data by libnet to one of server ports, which should have been connected.
 4. Server receive data by libpcap.
 It's same for server to send data to client.
 Now they make communication.
-5. For application, local_ip:app_udp_port and server_ip:app_udp_port make a connection。If no data flows thourgh this connection, it will be closed.
+5. For application, local_ip:app_udp_port and server_ip:app_udp_port make a connection。If no data flows thourgh this connection for a period of time(default 30s), it will be closed.
 6. When client receive rst or fin, it will close that real network connection and reconnect to server.

 #### Disadvantage